SiriusNEO/Masterball/doc/FrontEndDesign.md

-## Registry Design
+## Type & Registry Design

+Type is mainly for "match":

+For class, there is no need to match; For func, match a valid func-call; For variable, match their builtin-type and dimension.

+- `BaseType`
+- `VarType`
+- `FuncType`

 Registry is like a Object's Household Register.
 It records information of a declaration.

-Mainly for "match":

-For class, there is no need to match; For func, match a valid func-call; For variable, match type.
+(Type + name + scope)

+- `BaseRegistry`
-- `Class Registry`
+- `VarRegistry`
-- `Func Registry`
+- `FuncRegistry`
-- `Var Registry`
+- `ClassRegistry`